mdoering/dwca-examples/README.md

 ![occurrence](occurrence.png)

 The location, event and taxon identification terms are all included in the core and a single occurrence record must therefore be taxonomically homogeneous.
-It is adequate though to publish a single record for multiple individuals - dwc:individualCount can be used to declare exact numbers or a [new term currently under discussion][abundance] for a more general abundance/quantity measurement suitable also for organisms like protists, fungi, grasses, etc.
+It is adequate though to publish a single record for multiple individuals - dwc:individualCount can be used to declare exact numbers or a set of new terms currently under discussion (see the Event section below) for a more general abundance/quantity measurement suitable also for organisms like protists, fungi, grasses, etc.

 The *dwc:basisOfRecord* term is used in this scenario to mark specimen, fossil, observation or living organism records.